m0hammad-yaser/OSWE-AWAE-Notes/openCRX/README.md

 -rw-r--r--  1 kali kali     2036 Jan  2  2019 opencrx-vcard-CRX.war
 -rw-r--r--  1 kali kali     2029 Jan  2  2019 opencrx-webdav-CRX.war
 ```
 As we suspected earlier, the EAR file did contain the WAR files.
 Each WAR file is essentially a separate web application with its own static content.
-The common JAR files are in /APP-INF/lib.
+The common JAR files are in `/APP-INF/lib`.

 We will come back to these JAR files.
-First, let's examine the main application, opencrx-core-CRX.war, in JD-GUI.
+First, let's examine the main application, `opencrx-core-CRX.war`, in JD-GUI.